SoftwareAG/c8y-docs/content/edge/migration-bundle/migration-107-to-109.md

 ### Before you begin

 - Import the Edge 10.9 appliance.
-See, [Setting up Cumulocity IoT Edge](Setting up Cumulocity IoT Edge).
+See, [Configuring the Edge infrastructure](/edge/setting-up-edge/).
 - Configure the network and complete the installation procedure on Edge 10.9 appliance.
 See, [Installing Cumulocity IoT Edge](/edge/installation/)

->**Important:** Ensure that the IP address of the Edge 10.9 appliance is different from Edge 10.7 appliance.
+>**Important:** You can have both the Edge 10.7 and 10.9 appliances on the same host machine.
+Ensure that the IP address of the Edge 10.9 appliance is different from Edge 10.7 appliance.

 ### Creating a backup on Cumulocity IoT Edge 10.7